Naman009/MASala/README.md

 ## 🏆 Hackathon Submission

-This project was built for the **Multi-Agent System Challenge**, where teams had to:
+This project was built for the **Multi-Agent System Challenge**, where teams were tasked with:

-- Build a system with **at least 3 distinct agents**.
+- Designing a system with **at least 3 distinct autonomous agents**.
-- Ensure agents **collaborate, negotiate, and coordinate** autonomously.
+- Ensuring agents **collaborate, negotiate, and coordinate** without manual intervention.
-- Provide a **dashboard to visualize agent progress and communication**.
+- Building a **dashboard or visualization** to showcase agent progress and communication.

-## 🧠 Use Case
+---

-**Smart Culinary Companion for Personalized Cooking**
+### 🧠 Use Case: Smart Culinary Companion for Personalized Cooking

 Our Multi-Agent System intelligently assists users in discovering healthy, personalized recipes using real-time inputs such as available ingredients, dietary restrictions, and allergies.
-With agents collaborating as an **Analyzer**, **Nutritionist**, **Chef**, and **Presenter**, the system ensures safe, delicious, and nutrition-aware meals — all generated automatically.
+With agents collaborating as an **Analyzer**, **Nutritionist**, **Chef**, and **Presenter**, the system ensures safe, delicious, and nutrition-aware meals — all generated automatically using modern AI.

 ---

-## 🌍 Category Impact

-**Health & Lifestyle | AI for Personalized Wellness**
+### 🌍 Category Impact: Health & Lifestyle | AI for Personalized Wellness

-By leveraging AI agents to simplify healthy cooking at home, our system reduces cognitive load, promotes food safety (via allergy filtering), and encourages better dietary habits.
-It's a modern take on accessible, everyday wellness — powered by collaborative intelligence.
+By leveraging AI agents to simplify healthy cooking at home, our system:
+- Reduces cognitive load on users,
+- Promotes food safety through allergy and dietary filtering,
+- Encourages smarter, personalized eating habits.

+It’s a modern take on accessible wellness — powered by **collaborative intelligence**.

 ---